 Other Dogs Outside: Yes

-The point where she will need some training is her possessiveness with food and toys, as she doesn’t like that someone else gets close to her food/toys or removes it.
-That is maybe a result of the experiences she might have had in the past, but she is a smart girl and with patience and training she will also improve in this aspect.
+She is protective and greets everybody who she doesn’t know and wants to get into the house with deep barking, but if you tell her that’s ok and allow her to have a sniff of the “new human” she calms down and stops barking.
+The area where she will need some understanding and training is her possessiveness with food and toys, as she doesn’t like that someone else gets close to her food/toys or removes them.
+This is quite likely a result of the experiences she might have had in the past, but she is a smart girl and has already improved a lot in this aspect.

-The little we know about Marina’s past is enough to know that she is a real survivor who hasn’t lost her kindness and loveliness despite all what she went through.
+The little we know about Mate’s past is enough to know that she is a real survivor who hasn’t lost her kindness and loveliness despite all that she went through.
 She makes the best of each situation and is grateful for it.
-Marina is now ready for her forever home.
+Mate is now ready for her forever home.
 The home she never had.
-A home who appreciates and respects her and who is committed to give Marina all the love and care that she always deserved but was refused to her.
-We will do our very best to find Marina this sensitive family who understands that every life matters and is happy to enrich her last memories with joyful moments.
+A home who appreciates and respects her and who is committed to give Mate all the love and care that she always deserved but was refused to her.
+We will do our very best to find Mate this sensitive family who understands that every life matters and is happy to enrich her last memories with joyful moments.

-Marina is currently in a foster environment in Spain where there are no options to test her with cats or children and therefore we are looking for a home without cats or young children.
-She is ready to start a brand new life and to learn that not all humans are mean.
-Love, patience and commitment are the key for it and if you are the one who want to show Marina the beautiful sides of life don’t hesitate to get in touch with us.
-Please be aware that Marina can’t be rehomed to Scotland.
+Mate is ready to start a brand new life and to learn that not all humans are mean.
+Love, patience and commitment are the key for it and if you are the one who want to show Mate the beautiful sides of life don’t hesitate to get in touch with us.
+Please be aware that Mate can’t be rehomed to Scotland.

 I am very affectionate and love a fuss